K0ntrast/silverlining-theme/README.md

 * Add more symbolic links to cater for various DEs icon references.
 * Create deployment packages for easy rollout on distros (deb, rpm, xbps, pkg, etc.)
 * Complete MIME types list for all filetype icons
-* Automated script for installing and setting system fonts (dconf?)
+* Automated script for installing and setting system fonts (via dconf?)